Albert Dalmau

-Albert Dalmau Martínez (born 16 March 1992) is a Spanish professional footballer who plays for CF Peralada as a right-back.
+Albert Dalmau Martínez (born 16 March 1992) is a Spanish former professional footballer who played as a right-back.

 Club career

 Born in Sils, Girona, Catalonia, Dalmau started playing football for his hometown club, moving to FC Barcelona's youth system La Masia at the age of 13.
 Still a junior, on 18 April 2010, he made his senior debut with the reserves in the Segunda División B, starting against UE Lleida in a 2–0 home win; they returned to Segunda División after an 11-year absence.

 In the following seasons, Dalmau alternated between the second and third tiers, representing Valencia CF Mestalla, Cádiz CF, CD Lugo, Córdoba CF and Hércules CF. In October 2017, he signed with Levante UD to bolster the B side following Iván López's severe knee injury, but was released shortly after in order to move to Romanian team Sepsi OSK Sfântu Gheorghe.

 On 3 August 2018, Dalmau agreed to a two-year contract at Lleida Esportiu.